Newag 222M: Masovian Voivodeship

 On 18 June 2013, a contract was signed with the Masovian Voivodeship for the delivery of one two-car DMU.
 The livery for the 222M was selected through a competition.

 On 16 June 2015, Newag signed a contract with Masovian Railways for the delivery of an additional 222M, identical to the previous one, which was to be delivered by the end of 2015.
 The unit was received by the operator on 10 December 2015.

 On 16 January 2024, unit number 002 suffered partial fire damage near Kaczorowy during a service run.

 Subcarpathian Voivodeship

 In early 2017, the Marshal's Office of the Subcarpathian Voivodeship signed a contract with Newag for the delivery of two 222Ma units, with the first scheduled for delivery by the end of February 2018 and the second by the end of March 2018.
 On 30 March 2018, both vehicles were officially delivered, receiving a new series designation – SA140.
 A formal handover took place on 5 April 2018 at Rzeszów Główny railway station.
-Both units were assigned to Przewozy Regionalne for the Rzeszów–Stalowa Wola and Rzeszów–Sandomierz routes.
+Both units were assigned to Polregio for the Rzeszów–Stalowa Wola and Rzeszów–Sandomierz routes.

 On 31 July 2019, a contract was signed for the delivery of two additional 222Ma DMUs, which were delivered to the customer in early October 2020.